greggman/HappyFunTimes/tips.md

     in question with `class="fixheight"` and then in JavaScript, search for all elements with class `fixheight` and set their height to their parent's clientHeight.
 So far that's fixed all the issues.

+*   Consider using Canvas to draw your controllers

+    CSS sucks balls or rather I can never figure out how to get it to do what I want.
+    I literally spend 1-3 hours doing something I expect to take me 5 minutes like trying to get some unicode bullet centered in a button.

+    So, I realized I could just make a canvas and hand draw the controls I want in it.
+    I did this for the DPad examples although I use a separate canvas for each.
+I could instead use one large canvas and just draw all the buttons I want on it.
+    Touch/Click detection would also be easier and faster because looking up the the position of an event relative to some element is slow in JavaScript since you have to compute the position of the element by decending through all of its parents.

+*   What's with the weird `define()` stuff.

+    It's part of [require.js](http://requirejs.org/).
+See [Why AMD](http://requirejs.org/docs/whyamd.html)?

+*   Disable caching in your browser

+    Right now the relayserver tells the browser not to cache anything.
+Whether the browser pays attention to this is up to the browser.

+    You can also often turn off caching in the browser.
+In Chrome for example, open the devtools.
+Click the gear icon near the top right of the tools.
+Check "Disable Cache (when Devtools is open)"